-There are a number of issues that should be considered before requesting that data be transferred or merged from one company to another.
+There are a number of issues that should be considered before transferring staff between companies or requesting an entire payroll to be transferred or merged from one company to another.

 Transferring all employees to a new company